iamgin93/HotelReservationApp/README.md

 # HotelReservationApp
-This is a Spring-Boot based web application.
+This is a Spring-Boot based web application with thymeleaf and postgresql as DB